shishisizhu/continuous_neutrino/README.md

 │   └── uthash.h # third-parties
 ```

-We welcome every developer hacking probe engine in `neutrino/build/process.py` to extend the functionality of Neutrino.
+We welcome every developer hacking the probe engine in `neutrino/build/process.py` to extend the functionality of Neutrino.
 This is implemented in Python with while performance degradation covered by code cache.

-Please raise an issue if you want to modify hook driver.
+Please raise an issue if you want to modify the hook driver.

 ## Compatibility
 ### Hardware
-Currently neutrino only supports NVIDIA GPU with CUDA and our plan on supporting other platform are summarized here:
+Currently neutrino supports NVIDIA GPUs with CUDA and AMD GPUs with ROCm.
+Our plan to support other platforms is summarized here:

 | Hardware Platform	| Support Status |
 | --- | --- |